-In each page under Quick Start, you can
+In each Quick Start tab, you can

 - specify the settings to satisfy the requirements of the network. - review the configuration selected. - save the configuration to non-volatile memory.

 Procedure 7: Using Quick Start to configure a standalone AP for test